What $100K actually pays — after tax

 | Weekly surplus | -$95 |

-Verdict: Tight on a single income in Vancouver.
-A small weekly shortfall means savings are difficult without a second income or lower housing cost.
-Moving to Burnaby or New Westminster can reduce rent by $100 to $200 per week while keeping SkyTrain access.
+A small weekly shortfall makes saving difficult on a single income.
+Moving to Burnaby or New Westminster can reduce rent by $100–$200/week while keeping SkyTrain access.

 Scenario 3 — Family of 4, single income, Calgary